-Road signage is the responsibility of the Police or Highways Authority.
-Their details are in $\underline{\text{Annex E}}$.
-They will be contacted to place the signs with the advice of the Area Representatives.
+3.35 Road signage is the responsibility of the Police or Highways Authority.
+Their details are in Annex E. They will be contacted to place the signs with the advice of the Area Representatives.
+In addition some signage is held in the Parish Emergency Stores.
+This is advisory and be rapidly deployed to help manage emergency situations.